Saturday, 23 November 2019

 Working in Soho we’d see famous actors and musicians on the street daily and while it was always a thrill for a lad from the provinces, after a while it became commonplace and a matter of routine.
 “Just seen Sean Connery in the sandwich shop on Wardour Street” someone would say, prompting a co-worker to counter with a bored “Really? the Small Faces were in the Gioconda cafe on Denmark Street this morning” and so the game of celebrity Top Trumps would continue.
 But I don’t care how blasé or world-weary you are, seeing the Beatles in the flesh is something else entirely.
 A few yards along from Paxton’s at 76 Old Compton Street, on the second floor above a shop, was Norman’s Film Productions.
 It was here that the Fab Four came almost every day for eleven weeks in late 1967 to edit their Magical Mystery Tour television movie.

-*The Beatles and Billy at Norman's Film Productions, late
+The Beatles and Billy at Norman's Film Productions, late 1967

 Word started going around that Paul McCartney had been spotted coming and going at Norman’s and, sure enough, a few days later I saw a green Aston Martin DB6 (registration number LLO 840D) coming down Dean Street with Paul at the wheel.
 Then, returning from lunch one day, I encountered all four Beatles walking together along Old Compton Street.

-*Billy Davis appeared in the "Hey Jude" promotional film clip,
+Billy Davis appeared in the "Hey Jude" promotional film clip, September 1968

 They were dressed in their colourful psychedelic finery with neck scarves and beads and George had on a bright yellow Afghan coat.
 Chatting and wisecracking among themselves, they were clearly in high spirits.
 My memory tells me they were walking in single file, like on the Abbey Road sleeve, but that’s probably not true.
-As they passed an eatery named The Yodelling Sausage (yes, really) on the corner of Greek Street and Old Compton Street, Lennon became quite animated, laughing and repeating the name in that unmistakable nasal accent.
+As they passed a cafe named The Yodelling Sausage (yes, really) on the corner of Greek Street and Old Compton Street, Lennon became quite animated, laughing and repeating the name in that unmistakable nasal accent.
 As for me, I became frozen to the spot.
 The hysteria of Beatlemania had long since passed and this was Soho, after all, where well-known people were an everyday sight, but here were all four members of the most famous group in the world, casually walking unmolested (and mostly unnoticed) among the shop workers and tourists.
 It was a truly heart-stopping moment.
 Then they were gone towards Charing Cross Road and it was back to the workaday drudgery, eccentrics and misfits at Paxton’s.

 Billy Davis at Norman's Film Productions, late 1967